Amid all the fuss, Croton propagation is one of the easiest things to do if you have time.

 1. Choose a Spot With Indirect Sunlight

 Croton requires ample sunlight every day for about six to eight hours.
-Although some can handle bright sunlight depending on species, while some prefer partial shade, providing bright light is always best.

 You can place Croton in your house’s east or west-facing window and use thin or sheer curtains to block unnecessary direct light.